 How to Grill Ribeye – Perfect, Juicy, and Tender Every Time

-The crown jewel of the menu in any steakhouse, the ribeye is one of the most coveted cuts of meat.
+The crown jewel of the menu in any steakhouse, the perfect steak of thick ribeye, and it is one of the most coveted cuts of meat.

 This premium cut of meat comes from the loin muscle, which is a long muscle stretching from the neck base to the hip, outside of the rib cage.
 Because of the high-fat content, there is a decent amount of marbling which means that there is more moisture to cook with.